- Rock physics

 - Seismic processing and imaging

 - Reservoir characterisation and monitoring

 - Borehole geophysics

 - Geophysical instrumentation

-Seismic signatures of patchy saturation; modelling of attenuation and dispersion due to squirt flow in rocks saturated with viscous and viscoelastic fluid; modelling elastic properties of fractured reservoirs; modelling stress-dependent properties of rocks; Laboratory measurements of elastic properties of rocks at seismic frequencies; Quantitative microstructure characterization from micro-CT and nano-indentation; Laboratory measurements of intrinsic and stress-induced anisotropy; Compaction behaviour of clay sediments; Digital rock physics under stress; Experimental and theoretical study of the effect of air humidity on room-dry velocities.
+Seismic signatures of patchy saturation; modelling of attenuation and dispersion due to squirt flow in rocks saturated with viscous and viscoelastic fluid; modelling elastic properties of fractured reservoirs; modelling stress-dependent properties of rocks; laboratory measurements of elastic properties of rocks at seismic frequencies; quantitative microstructure characterisation from micro-CT and nano-indentation; laboratory measurements of intrinsic and stress-induced anisotropy; compaction behaviour of clay sediments; digital rock physics under stress; experimental and theoretical study of the effect of air humidity on room-dry velocities.

 The Geophysical Instrumentation Group develop innovative borehole logging, logging-while-drilling and seismic technologies for the mining industry.
 Our research is focused on developing robust and accurate sensors for measuring formation magnetic, electrical and sonic properties, bulk density measurements using nuclear techniques and rock mass characterisation.

 The increasing costs associated with the discovery of new mineral deposits has forced the industry to consider the role of advanced exploration technologies and techniques in improving efficiencies across exploration spectrum.
 Recording and processing geophysical data while drilling boreholes can lead to significant cost savings for an exploration company.

 Nuclear methods are not the only way to get in-situ information about rock properties.
 A rock’s electrical and magnetic signatures are important measures of mineralogy and overall geology.